-The County shall provide an option for dental insurance coverage, to include orthodontia coverage in some plans, for eligible employees and dependents in one or more dental insurance plans.
+The County shall provide dental insurance coverage for eligible employees in one or more dental insurance plans.
+There shall be a primary dental plan and a dental health maintenance organization (DHMO) plan may also be offered.
 Such plans may be fully insured or self-insured by the County.
-Employees will receive the employee-only tier coverage at 100% for all dental plans, excluding any buy-up options.
-Employees will be responsible for the difference between the standard/core option of any plan and the buy-up option.
+The County may also offer a buy-up plan option.
 The County shall pay the employee-only premium and any increases thereof for the term of this memorandum.
-Dependent dental coverage is available in any offered plans at the employee's expense.
-A list of current County plan offerings is available on the County's website (www.sjgov.org) under the Human Resources Benefits section.
+Dependent dental coverage is available in any offered plan at the employee's expense.

-The maximum amount of orthodontia coverage for self-funded plans is \$1200, lifetime.
+For plans with orthodontia coverage, the plan will pay 50% of actual costs.
+The maximum amount of orthodontia coverage is \$1200, lifetime, per enrollee.

-The maximum annual dental benefit per person in the self-funded dental plans shall be \$3,000.
+The maximum annual dental benefit per person in the primary dental plan shall be \$3,000.
+The DHMO has no annual maximum.